 (including the mint julep)

-Mint julep is the archetypal Southern drink, made from bourbon, ice, sugar and mint, particularly associated with the Kentucky Derby, a classic event for 3 year old thoroughbreds, held over one and one-quarter miles at Churchill Downs racecourse on the first Saturday in May.
+Mint julep is the archetypal Southern drink, made from bourbon, ice, sugar and mint, particularly associated with the Kentucky Derby, a classic event for 3-year-old thoroughbreds, held over one and one-quarter miles at Churchill Downs racecourse on the first Saturday in May.

 Menthol is a major component of mint.
 It is obtained by extracting mint by steam distillation, removing the water by drying, then chilling the resulting oil to crystallise the menthol.
-The best source is probably Mentha arvensis, Corn Mint, (see pic, below) whose oil is up to 85% (-)-menthol.
+The best source is probably Mentha arvensis, Corn Mint, (see picture, below) whose oil is up to 85% (-)-menthol.

 Yes, the stuff made from chopped-up mint leaves in vinegar, with a dash of sugar.
 Just the thing for roast lamb.

-The Japanese chemist Ryoji Noyori (pic, right), who shared in the Nobel Prize for Chemistry in 2001, developed rhodium-based catalysts for the synthesis of (-) menthol from myrcene.
+The Japanese chemist Ryoji Noyori (picture, right), who shared in the Nobel Prize for Chemistry in 2001, developed rhodium-based catalysts for the synthesis of (-) menthol from myrcene.
 Such syntheses are now used commercially, with an enantiomeric excess of up to 100%.

 There is a complicated pathway, involving a series of enzyme-catalysed reactions.